 Located in the Port Hills, Christchurch, the Rapaki track is very popular one among locals and provides awesome views over Christchurch city, the Southern Alps and over the Banks Peninsula.
 This track is a well formed 4WD type track.
 It climbs, flattens out, and climbs again before hitting the top of the hill.

-This track isn’t really your typical hiking track.
-You wouldn’t necessarily even need hiking boots, good shoes would do.
-It’s not uncommon to see people running or biking this track either.
+This track isn’t exactly a hiking track but, is still very good when you are first starting out.
 I recommend this track as one to do to build up your hiking fitness.
 It’s open the entire way so be sure to check the weather before you go!
 There are other tracks to explore once you get to the top as well if you want to do a bit more.

 How to get there